Rodrigo Paz: Political career

-Mayor of Tarija
+Mayor of Tarija (2015–2020)

-By 2006, the inability of the MIR to achieve the required two percent vote threshold in that year's constituent assembly elections led to the loss of its national registration.
-With that, Paz joined the ranks of United to Renew (UNIR), led by the ex-Mirista and Tarija mayor Oscar Montes.
-In the 2010 regional elections, he headed UNIR's list of councillors in Tarija in support of Montes' bid for a third mayoral term.
+By August 2006, the inability of the MIR to achieve the required 2% vote threshold in that year's constituent assembly elections led to the loss of its national registration.
+With that, Paz joined the ranks of United to Renew (UNIR), led by the ex-Mirista and Tarija mayor Óscar Montes.
+In the 2010 regional elections, he headed UNIR's list of councillors in Tarija in support of Montes's bid for a third mayoral term.
 From 2010 to 2015, he served under Montes as the president of the Tarija Municipal Council and was nominated to succeed Montes as UNIR's mayoral candidate in the 2015 regional elections.
-Paz swept the race, winning almost sixty percent of the city's votes.
+Paz swept the race, winning almost 60% of the city's votes.

 At his mayoral inauguration on 30 May 2015, Montes highlighted that "it has been the MIR, then UNIR, who will govern Tarija for twenty consecutive years".
 However, Paz's own political project, focused on "rescuing the great Mirista root" of his father's party, ultimately resulted in the rupture of his alliance with Montes and his departure from UNIR just a year into his term, under accusations that he was trying to "destroy UNIR in order to structure the Revolutionary Left Movement".
 The culmination of Paz's political project came on 3 April 2019 with the establishment of the First the People (Primero la Gente; PG) civic group.
 With himself at the head, PG aimed at consolidating municipal and departmental sectors into a political alliance whose "ideology is the people".

 After the 2019 political crisis, Paz's mayoral term was extended by an additional year.
 However, he cut it short by tendering his resignation on 20 October 2020 to take office in the Plurinational Legislative Assembly.
 After four days of debate, the Municipal Council voted to accept Paz's resignation and elected its president, Alfonso Lema, as his successor.

+In February 2024, the Departmental Prosecutor's Office of Tarija formally charged Paz with alleged irregularities related to the 4 de Julio Bridge, a public works project awarded during his tenure as mayor.
+The bridge—now widely referred to as the "Million-Dollar Bridge" (Puente Millonario)—was contracted for Bs 73.2 million in 2018, during Paz's administration, and according to its contract, was set to be delivered within 900 calendar days, on 25 December 2020.
+However, several orders extended the deadline well into 2021, at which point fines began to be levied, before Paz's successor as mayor Jhonny Torres terminated the contract with the company Convisa on 12 August 2022 due to the company's failure to meet deadlines.
+The bridge was completed in November 2024 by Torres's administration, when Paz was no longer in office.
+The case was brought forward following a complaint by Torres and is being handled by the Fourth Anti-Corruption Court of Tarija.